 - Touch Id:

 - The global id given to each touch.
-Contiguous starting at 0, but not contiguous within a Gesture Sequence.
+Contiguous starting from 0 for each display.

 - Rail Scroll: